ameyrk18/k8s-deploymnets/README.md

 * Liveliness, readiness, and startup probes configured in all the `deployment.yaml`
 * Added label cache so that redis can use the affinity rule

+### Improvements/Bonus

+* Helm charts are created for webserver, redis and postgres
+* Prometheus metrics are exposed
+* Conditional vault integration to manage secrets
+* Conditional PVC